misaka0201/COMP-2090SEF-Course-Project-Group56/README.md

 5. Class Method: marked with @classmethod.
 For example, Product.get_total() can be called directly through the class name without creating an object, to get the total number of product types
 6. Static Method: marked with @staticmethod.
 For example, Product.to_money() is a utility function that converts numbers to currency format.
 7. Composition: the User class has a self.cart list that stores tuples of Product objects and their quantities.<br>
-`The language of the program output is only CHINESE`
+`The language of the program output is English, but the comments are Chinese`
 ## `User Guide`
 ### Staff Functions
 Staff can log in to manage products and view sales data.